-- (c) Not used for licensee's own use or given as collateral for any purpose to a third party or be subject to any restrictions; and (d) Purpose to be a subject to any restriction of the line and the li - (d) Reported as a separate balance sheet item in the licensee's financial statements specifying also the nature and purpose for which such funds are held on behalf of its customers.
+(c) Not used for licensee's own use or given as collateral for any purpose to a third party or be subject to any restrictions.

 '''

-CRA-4.5.5 Client money must be received by the licensee directly into a client bank account.
+CRA-4.5.5

 '''

+Client money must be received by the licensee directly into a client bank account.